containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `IPRange=`

 Allocate  container  IP  from a range.
-The range must be a complete subnet and in CIDR notation.
+The range must be a either a complete subnet in CIDR notation or be in the `<startIP>-<endIP>` syntax which allows for a more flexible range compared to the CIDR subnet.
 The ip-range option must be used with a subnet option.

 This is equivalent to the Podman `--ip-range` option